-Actions to avoid an incident or to intervene to stop an incident from occurring.
+Actions to avoid an incident or to intervene to stop Prevention: an incident from occurring.
 Prevention involves actions to protect lives and property.
 It involves applying intelligence and other information to a range of activities that may include such countermeasures as deterrence operations; heightened inspections; improved surveillance and security operations; investigations to determine the full nature and source of the threat; public health and agricultural surveillance and testing processes; immunizations, isolation, or quarantine; and, as appropriate, specific law enforcement operations aimed at deterring, preempting, interdicting, or disrupting illegal activity and apprehending potential perpetrators and bringing them to justice.

-Principle Coordinator:

-The position designated by the State Administrative Agency primarily responsible for coordination of all NIMS-related directives.
-This includes dissemination and collection of information and monitoring and reporting on compliance activities.

-MCIEAST-MCB CAMLEJO 3000.10

-Private Sector:

-Organizations and entities that are not part of any governmental structure.
-It includes for-profit and not-for-profit organizations, formal and informal structures, commerce and industry, and private voluntary organizations.
+- PrincipleThe position designated by the State AdministrativeCoordinator:Agency primarily responsible for coordination of all NIMS-related directives.
+This includes dissemination and collection of information and monitoring and reporting on compliance activities. - Private Sector: Organizations and entities that are not part of any governmental structure.
+It includes for-profit and not-for-profit organizations, formal and informal structures, commerce and industry, and private voluntary organizations. - Processes: Systems of operations that incorporate standardized procedures, methodologies, and functions necessary to provide resources effectively and efficiently.
+These include resource typing, resource ordering, tracking, and coordination. - PublicA member of the Command Staff responsible forInformationinterfacing with the public and media or with otherOfficer (PIO):agencies with incident-related information requirements.

-Processes:

-Systems of operations that incorporate standardized procedures, methodologies, and functions necessary to provide resources effectively and efficiently.
-These include resource typing, resource ordering, tracking, and coordination.

-Public Information Officer (PIO):

-A member of the Command Staff responsible for interfacing with the public and media, or with other agencies with incident-related information requirements.

-Public Information Systems:

-The processes, procedures, and systems for communicating timely and accurate information to the public during crisis or emergency situations.
-For additional information, see reference (f), page 35.
+PublicThe processes, procedures, and systems forInformationcommunicating timely and accurate information to theSystems:public during crisis or emergency situations.
+For additional information please refer to the NIMS, page 35.

-Publications Management: The publications management subsystem includes materials development, publication control, publication supply, and distribution.
+PublicationsThe publications management subsystem includesManagement:The publications management, publication control, publication supply, and distribution.
 The development and distribution of NIMS materials is managed through this subsystem.
 Consistent documentation is critical to success, because it ensures that all responders are familiar with the documentation used in a particular incident regardless of the location or the responding agencies involved.